gabochi/ANSIedad/README.md

 `python video.py 128 new.ansiedad`

 This runs the program with *new.ansiedad* as source file in 128 *width*.
 Width is the length of the string before the carriage return, this will crucially affect the output and the speed.
-For optimal results try, of course, powers of two: 64, 128, 256, 512, etc. Lines in the source file are evaluated as follows:
+For optimal results try powers of two: 64, 128, 256, 512, etc. There is an optional third argument to specify a *delay* time per line in seconds (default is zero):

+`python video.py 128 new.ansiedad 0.05`
+This will delay the following line output 50 milliseconds.

+Lines in the source file are evaluated as follows:

 line|evaluated as...
 ---|---